• Skip to primary navigation

 a glass of taro smoothie with tapioca pearls

-An easy, healthy, and delicious smoothie with a sweet blend of taro, maple syrup, soy milk, vanilla extract, and pearls!
+An easy, healthy, and delicious taro smoothie recipe with a sweet blend of taro, maple syrup, soy milk, vanilla extract, and pearls!
 This is a great summer drink recipe for breakfast or snacks!

 Course: Dessert, drink